fluxapps/ILIAS-Pegasus/branding/README.md

 # icons and images

-the directories '[BRAND_NAME]/assets/icon' and '[BRAND_NAME]/assets/img' must contain the concerned assets that are used by the app
+the directories '[BRAND_NAME]/assets/icon' and '[BRAND_NAME]/assets/img' must contain the assets that are used by the app

 # resources

 the directory '[BRAND_NAME]/resources' contains the splash screens and icons for android and ios, it will be placed at './resources'

+# release builds

+the file [BRAND_NAME]/build.json contains information that is used for IOS release builds